Get insider access

 3. Best Sounding Cheap Wireless Earbuds

-If sound quality is at the top of your priorities, then the best cheap wireless earbuds are the Skullcandy Dime 3 True Wireless.
-While our previous picks are bassy and boomy, these buds have a flatter, more neutral sound profile.
+If sound quality is at the top of your priorities, the best-sounding cheap wireless earbuds we've tested are the Skullcandy Dime 3 True Wireless.
+Unlike our bassier previous picks like the Anker Soundcore P25i, these buds have a more flat sound profile.
 They have pleasant warmth, with vocals and instruments that sound balanced and detailed.
-Sibilants and cymbals sound a little piercing, but these buds have a couple of onboard EQ presets to help you find the best sound.
+Sibilants and cymbals can sound a little piercing, but these buds have a couple of onboard EQ presets to help you find the best sound.
+They're less comfortable than the Anker and have a deep in-ear fit, which can be a deal-breaker for some.

 See our review